 Step 8: Agree moving dates

-As you can now set a provisional moving date with the seller and the rest of the chain, it’s a good time to start getting quotes for removals.
-This will help you to budget for the cost as it can often cost a lot more than you were expecting, especially if moving from one property to another.
+You’ll now be able to discuss provisional moving dates with the seller and the rest of the chain, so it’s a good time to start getting house removal quotes.
+This will help you to budget, as it can often cost a lot more than you were expecting.
 To make sure your move runs like clockwork, check out our handy moving house checklist.

 Step 9: Exchange contracts

-Before you can get the keys to your new home, on completion day, your conveyancer will transfer the rest of the money to the seller.
-The property is now officially yours and you can finally move in!
+Before you can get the keys to your new home, on completion day, your conveyancer will transfer the rest of the money to the seller’s lawyer.
+The property is now officially yours and you can finally move in.

-Following completion of your new house purchase, your conveyancer will let the Land Registry know you are the new owner of your home and arrange to transfer the funds if you had Stamp Duty Land Tax or Land Transaction Tax to pay.
+Following completion of your new house purchase, your conveyancer will let the Land Registry know you’re the new owner and arrange the funds transfer if you had Stamp Duty Land Tax or Land Transaction Tax to pay.
 Once the registration is complete, your conveyancer will send you and your mortgage provider copies of the title deeds.

-If you’re thinking of buying a house, you can use our online conveyancing quote calculator to get a personalised conveyancing cost for your house move.
+Thinking of buying a house?
+Use our online conveyancing quote calculator to get a personalised quote.